ECCO vs Hotter Shoes: Which is better?

-Another brand that create shoes with PU sole units are Legero, who make gorgeous trainers and boots with superb comfort.
-One of our own exclusive brands IMAC create superior leather shoes with cushioned lining and hard wearing polyurethane soles.
+Another brand that creates shoes with PU sole units is Legero, who make gorgeous trainers and boots with superb comfort.
+One of our own exclusive brands IMAC creates superior leather shoes with cushioned lining and hard-wearing polyurethane soles.

 Do ECCO shoes last longer?

-ECCO are known within the trade for handling the full product supply chain – owning everything from farm to factory.
-They create and manufacture their own leathers, mostly used in footwear but also supplied to high end designer handbag makers, which is testament to the very quality of their leather craft.
+ECCO is known within the trade for handling the full product supply chain – owning everything from farm to factory.
+They create and manufacture their own leathers, mostly used in footwear but also supplied to high-end designer handbag makers, which is a testament to the very quality of their leathercraft.
 Leather is a fantastic material and with proper care, is one of the most durable upper materials available in footwear today.

 Are ECCO orthopedic?

-Hotter are a British brand and manufacturer, best known for creating high quality replications of styles that are known and loved by many.
-Their shoes are sometimes made in wider width fittings, offering exceptional comfort.
-Many of our customers will reach for Hotter when looking for a high quality comfort shoe, and the brand often features in shopping our guide for the best shoes for bunions.
+Hotter is a British brand and manufacturer, best known for creating high-quality replications of styles that are known and loved by many.
+Their shoes are sometimes made in wider fittings, offering exceptional comfort.
+Many of our customers will reach for Hotter when looking for a high-quality comfort shoe, and the brand often features in shopping our guide for the best shoes for bunions.

 Are Hotter Shoes made in the UK?

-Hotter manufacture their footwear here in the UK and their factory is based in Lancashire.
-They manufacture their own footwear from sketch to shoe, and make 1.8 million pairs every year.
+Hotter manufacture its footwear here in the UK and have a factory based in Lancashire.
+They manufacture their own footwear from sketch to shoe and make 1.8 million pairs every year.
 It is our understanding much some of the initial assembly of components, including leather production is undertaken overseas – as is usually the case in our industry.
 This means that the UK manufacture of the final article is largely automated.
-In terms of supporting UK manufacture, buying from this brand is a very helpful start, however we feel its worth adding the caveat that ‘Made in the UK’ is maybe not entirely what you would expect.
+In terms of supporting UK manufacturing, buying from this brand is a very helpful start, however, we feel it’s worth adding the caveat that ‘Made in the UK’ is maybe not entirely what you would expect.

 Are Hotter Shoes comfortable?